Chorus-bdd/Chorus-bdd.github.io/pages/GettingStarted/GettingStarted.md

 * **From the command line:**
   [Download Chorus and install it as a standalone installable package](/pages/RunningChorus/RunningAsAStandaloneInstallable)

+No matter how you run Chorus, the [same parameters](/pages/RunningChorus/InterpreterParameters) are supplied to the interpreter to invoke the tests

 ### How to write Chorus tests: